Sammy at Welcome Center

 Cabrillo's College school code is: 001124

 Your status depends on whether you meet the federal criteria for being an independent student.
-This has less to do with your individual financial circumstances and more to do with the federal guidelines.
-For a detailed list of the criteria, please click here.
+Most students under 24 are considered dependent, despite financial circumstances such as living away from parents, or self-supporting financially.
+For a detailed list of the criteria and exceptions, please click here.

 Your dependency status determines whether your parent's financial information needs to be included in your application and whether their finances will be considered when determining your financial aid eligibility.

-If you need help completing your FAFSA or CADAA application you can visit our workshops calendar located on our home page for dates and times or you can also contact us at financial.aid@cabrillo.edu or (831) 479-6548 and we would be happy to assist you.
+If you need help completing your FAFSA or CADAA application you can view our workshops calendar located at the bottom on our home page, book an appointment here, or feel free to contact us at financial.aid@cabrillo.edu or (831)479-6548 and we'll be happy to assist.

-The Financial Aid Office will notify you by email if there are additional documents need, in the email you will be provided with a link to log into your MyVerify account.
-You will log in using your Cabrillo student ID and your MyCabrillo - self-service password.
+The Financial Aid Office will notify you by email if there are additional documents needed, providing a link to log into your MyVerify account.
+You will log in using your Cabrillo student ID and your MyCabrillo password.

 Undocumented students who live in California and meet the eligibility requirements of Assembly Bill (AB) 540 or AB 2000 are eligible to complete the CADAA application.